Osaka

 Day pass $57-65 / ¥8,600-9,800; Express Pass $45-103 / ¥6,800-15,400 9:00-21:00 (seasonal variation) Full day

 Tip: On weekends and Japanese holidays, book ticket + Express Pass at least one week ahead online — same-day sells out routinely.
 Mario and Harry Potter zones may issue free timed-entry tickets via the official app on busy days; arrive 30 minutes before opening to claim one.
+The Single Rider line cuts queues by 60-80% if you're alone.

 Osaka Aquarium Kaiyukan